Ryan Warsofsky: Coaching career

 Following his single season as head coach of the Checkers, Warsofsky became the head coach for the AHL's Chicago Wolves.
 He led the team to a 21–9–1–2 record, third-best in the league, in the 2020–21 season, before the playoffs were canceled due to the COVID-19 pandemic.
 The Wolves then had a league-best 50–16–5–5 record in 2021–22 and won the Calder Cup.

 In 2022, Warsofsky became an assistant coach for the San Jose Sharks of the National Hockey League (NHL).
 He worked with the defense and penalty kill, helping defenseman Erik Karlsson win the James Norris Memorial Trophy in the 2022–23 season.
 Across two years with Warsofsky as assistant coach, the Sharks ranked 18th in the NHL in penalty kill.

 On June 13, 2024, he was promoted as Sharks' head coach, becoming the youngest in the NHL at 36 years.
 He also became the first Jewish NHL head coach since Bob Plager coached the St. Louis Blues in the 1992–93 season.
-After the end of the Sharks' season, Warsofsky was named as the head coach of the United States for the 2025 IIHF World Championship.
-The US won the tournament after defeating Switzerland 1-0 in overtime in the gold medal game, giving Warsofsky his first international honor as a coach.
+After the end of the Sharks' season, Warsofsky was named as the head coach of the United States senior team for the 2025 World Championship.
+The United States won the tournament after defeating Switzerland 1–0 in overtime in the gold medal game, giving Warsofsky his first international honor as a coach.

+He signed a multi-year contract extension with the Sharks in September 2026.